My Journey with Alcohol

 Epilogue: Why You Haven’t Heard of This

 Why you haven’t heard of this before?
 Nobody knows for sure.
-There’s all sorts of love-to-hate actors in this drama, like judge-mandated AA and Big Pharma and Big Rehab.
+There’s all sorts of love-to-hate actors in this drama, like judges who mandate AA attendance for drunks, and Big Pharma and Big Rehab.
 But I don’t think there’s a concerted effort to bury this knowledge.

 There’s been a couple of eruptions of naltrexone and the Sinclair Method into the public consciousness over the years.

 There was a 2015 article in the Atlantic called “The Irrationality of AA”.
-It’s paywalled, but you can find a PDF if you look for it.
-Or hit me up for it at my contact address below.
-Here’s a quote:
+It’s paywalled, but you can find a PDF linked below.
+Here’s a quote on why naltrexone is little-known:

 Stephanie O’Malley, a clinical researcher in psychiatry at Yale who has studied the use of naltrexone and other drugs for alcohol-use disorder for more than two decades, says naltrexone’s limited use is “baffling.”
 “There was never any campaign for this medication that said, ‘Ask your doctor,’ ” she says.
 “There was never any attempt to reach consumers.”
 Few doctors accepted that it was possible to treat alcohol-use disorder with a pill.
 And now that naltrexone is available in an inexpensive generic form, pharmaceutical companies have little incentive to promote it.

-The most effective use of naltrexone is also the Sinclair Method or “targeted dosing”, and that’s a bit more complicated than doctors are willing to deal with much of the time.
-My primary doctor wasn’t aware of targeted dosing and rejected naltrexone based on studies done with daily dosing, a much less effective strategy.
+Lastly, the most effective use of naltrexone is the Sinclair Method or “targeted dosing”.
+My primary doctor wasn’t aware of targeted dosing and rejected my suggestion of naltrexone based on reading abstinence-focused studies with daily dosing, a much less effective strategy.

 Resources